Trump fills out his economic team with two veterans of his first administration

 He has argued that the tax cuts helped to meaningfully boost household incomes.
 Inflation-adjusted median household incomes jumped more than $5,400 in 2019 to $81,210.
 But the tax cuts also came with higher budget deficits as any economic gains failed to offset lost revenues, setting up a challenge for the incoming Trump administration to manage the debt even as it cuts taxes and seeks to hold down inflation.

-Also included in Tuesday's nomination announcements were private investor and art collector John Phelan, chosen to serve as Navy secretary.
-It is unclear whether Phelan, who co-founded MSD Capital, served in the Navy or military.
+Also included in Tuesday's nomination announcements was private investor, campaign donor and art collector John Phelan, chosen to serve as Navy secretary.
+Phelan co-founded MSD Capital, the private investment firm for Michael Dell, the founder and CEO of Dell Technologies.
+It is unclear whether Phelan served in the Navy or military.

 Boak reported from Nantucket, Massachusetts.
 Associated Press writer Paul Wiseman in Washington contributed to this report.